 The Proposal

-The way I will fill in the details of Aquinas’ tentative proposal builds on the “divine truthmaker simplicity” position defended separately by Pawl and Brower.
+The way I will fill in the details of Aquinas’ tentative proposal builds on the “divine truthmaker simplicity” position defended separately by Timothy Pawl and Jeff Brower.
 They employ the notion that God is a single truthmaker – an x which makes p true – for many propositions about God that appear to describe God’s properties: e.g., God is wise, merciful, loving, etc. These predications, unlike propositions about God’s causal acts, are made true solely in virtue of having God as their truthmaker.
 Pawl and Brower’s position has received criticism.
-Noel Saenz proposed this difficulty for the divine simplicity truthmaker theorist:
+Noël Saenz proposes this difficulty for the divine simplicity truthmaker theorist:

 … why is it that the truth of one predication, that God is wise, depends on the truth of another, that God is divine, rather than the other way around?
 In short, why [“God is wise because God is divine”] rather than ["God is divine, at least in part, because God is wise”]?
 This question must have an answer.
 That one predication is true in virtue of another predication is not a fundamental fact.
 Predications, and their exemplifying a dependence order, are not brute, primitive, entities or facts.
 Perhaps there is nothing that explains why certain properties obtain in virtue of other properties, but predications are not properties.